UoP-Team3D/ExpensEase/README.md

 To get frontend running with backend, follow these instructions carefully:

+Option A (automated):
+In the `frontend` folder, after your frontend work, you may run the `run.bat` file and it will automatically build, relocate the folder and run the backend for you. **THIS ASSUMES YOUR VIRTUAL ENVIRONMENT IS NAMED "`env`"!** and is located in `backend`.

+Option B (manual):
 1. `cd` into `frontend`, run `npm install` to install all dependencies used by the frontend
 2. run `npm run build`, once complete, a new folder called `build` will be located in the `frontend` folder.
 3. Copy this `build` folder from the `frontend` folder into the `backend` folder.
 Put it directly into the `backend` folder, not into any subfolders that exist inside `backend`.